erosb1/cpplox/docs/lox.md

-This is the entire grammar of the cool programming language in EBNF:
+This is the entire grammar of the lox programming language in EBNF:
+(without classes)
 ```
 program          :=  declaration* EOF;